chiew-group/SelExNet/README.md

 # SelExNet

 > [!NOTE]
-> This code and data will be available after the paper gets accepted.
+> The code and data will be available after the paper gets accepted.